cds-snc/gcds-docs/src/en/components/input/code.md

 {% include "partials/hint.njk" %}

+### Use the `inputmode` attribute

+- Use the `inputmode` attribute to suggest an appropriate virtual keyboard on mobile devices, without changing how the value is validated.
+- Use `inputmode=”numeric”` with `type=”text”` for non-incremental numbers, such as account numbers, credit card numbers, or authentication codes.
+This will open the numeric keyboard on mobile devices.

 ### Hide the input label

 - Set the `hide-label` attribute to true to visually hide the label while maintaining it for assistive technologies.